The Precept Bible Study Method

 The Bible declares that it is the voice of God recorded for the benefit of His creation.
 If you have a desire to study the Bible, it is because God wants to speak to you.
 God’s primary means of speaking to mankind is through the Bible.
 No matter what other people say about God, or experiences you or others have, it all must be tested by the Word of God, the Bible.
-Inductive Bible study is the best way to become established in God’s word.
+Precept Inductive Bible study is the best way to become established in God’s Word.

 What is the Difference Between Reading the Bible and Studying the Bible?